 The Division of Vocational Rehabilitation sends the Financial Aid Office an authorization for any enrolled student they support.
-Vocational Rehabilitation pays the difference between the cost of the student's program and the amount of the student's Pell award, scholarships, and other gift aid.
+Vocational Rehabilitation pays the difference between the cost of the student's program and the amount of the student's Pell award.
 Vocational Rehabilitation assistance is considered in the student's aid package.